 - Duty to declare an interest in an existing transaction or arrangement – a director must declare to the other directors the nature and extent of any interest, direct or indirect (e.g. through his family) in any existing transaction or arrangement.

 It should be noted that the duties are cumulative and where more than one duty applies the directors must comply with each applicable duty.

-For more in depth information regarding directors’ duties please contact Agata Rumbelow.
+For advice and information regarding directors’ duties please contact our Company Commercial team.